Kauai Hiking and Off-Road Trails: The Power Line Trail From Wailua to Princeville

 Living here on Kauai and being surrounded by all this beauty, I try to not let my busy schedule keep me from enjoying the beauty of this island every once in a while.
 I wanted to feel like I was in the middle of the island all by my self.
 So, I hopped in my jeep and headed up to the end of Kuamoo Rd.
 The road ends and the fun begins.

-If you are not in a 4×4, you can find the east side trail head for the Power Line trail.
-There is parking at the end of Kuamoo Road.
-You will drive across a small bridge with water flowing over it (if it’s been raining hard and for a long period of time check to see if the water level is not too high).
+The east-side trailhead is located at the end of Kuamoo Road in Wailua.
+Parking is available near the small bridge crossing.
+After heavy rain, check water levels before crossing.
 Park here and walk up the dirt road, and in a couple of minutes, you will see the trail on your right.
 There is a small whitish building, a hunter check-in station.

 The trail head is wide here and is made up of large boulders.
 This trail goes all the way to the North Shore and comes out near Princeville.
 This trail is not maintained and can be very, very muddy if it’s been raining.
 It cuts through the island and gives you the feeling of complete solitude.

-The beautiful island of Kauai offers some of the most amazing hiking, spectacular beaches, and great homes and condos for those of you looking to own a little piece of Kauai to call your own.
+The beautiful island of Kauai offers some of the best hiking on Kauai, spectacular beaches, and great homes and condos for those of you looking to own a little piece of Kauai to call your own.
 If you are thinking about looking into real estate here on Kauai, please feel free to contact me.
 I would love to talk about real estate, hiking, or off-roading.

 Shaylyn Kimura, R(S)